megacamelus/camel-upstream-info/camel-documentation/camel-minio.md

 This operation will return a MinioObject instance related to the camelKey object in `mycamelbucket` bucket, containing bytes from 0 to 9.

--   createDownloadLink: this operation will return a presigned url through which a file can be downloaded using GET method
+-   `createDownloadLink`: this operation will return a presigned url through which a file can be downloaded using GET method

 <!-- -->